yushiangfu/study-notes/e0-usb.md

 ### Aspeed Virtual Hub

-The last line of the above script attempts to bind our composite component onto a particular USB device controller (UDC).
+The final step in the script is to bind our composite component to a specific USB device controller (UDC).
-In our study case, the AST2500 provides five UDCs, so we can prepare up to that many USB devices, though it's rarely necessary.
+In our case, the AST2500 chip provides five UDCs, allowing us to create up to five USB devices if needed, although it's usually not necessary.
-From the perspective of a USB host, the AST2500 virtual hub is an effective five-port hub connecting to the root hub.
+From the perspective of a USB host, the AST2500 virtual hub acts as a five-port hub connected to the root hub.
-Running the above script equates to making an effort to plug our gadget into a port of the virtual hub, and the host starts the enumeration procedure.
+Running the script is equivalent to plugging our gadget into one of the virtual hub's ports, triggering the host to initiate the enumeration procedure.

 <p align="center"><img src="images/usb/vhub.png" /></p>